deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16259/index.md

 ![](figures/figures_7_0.png)

-> 🔼 Figure 3 shows a comparison of multi-video scene reconstruction results using different methods, highlighting the impact of neural localization, featuremetric losses, and scene annealing on reconstruction quality.
+> 🔼 The figure compares multi-video scene reconstruction results of the proposed Agent-to-Sim (ATS) framework with TotalRecon, showing the impact of different components (neural localizer, featuremetric bundle adjustment, and scene annealing) on reconstruction quality.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: Comparison on multi-video scene reconstruction.
 We show birds-eye-view rendering of the reconstructed scene using the bunny dataset.
 Compared to TotalRecon that does not register multiple videos, ATS produces higher-quality scene reconstruction.
 Neural localizer (NL) and featuremetric losses (FBA) are shown important for camera registration.
 Scene annealing is important for reconstructing a complete scene from partial video captures.